OpenTermsArchive/contrib-versions/Couchsurfing/Terms of Service.md

 Please refer to our Privacy Policy for information about how Couchsurfing collects, uses and discloses information about our members.
 In addition, by accessing or using our Services, you agree to adhere to the Community Guidelines.

 Please Contact Us with any questions regarding these Terms.
-You can contact us by mail at PO Box 7775 ECM 86600, San Francisco, CA 94120 or by email at support@couchsurfing.com
+You can contact us by mail at Couchsurfing International, Inc. Attention: Legal Department, PO Box 7775 ECM 86600, San Francisco, CA 94120 or by email at support@couchsurfing.com

 ELIGIBILITY, REGISTRATION AND ACCOUNT